How to lose belly fat: 5 ways to lose weight and reveal your abs in 2020

 3. Try weight training – it's not as hard as you think

 There are two main types of exercise: cardio training and weights, otherwise known as resistance training.
-Although cardio burns a lot of calories upfront, weight training continues to to burn calories after your workout has finished.

-This is because weight training builds muscle, and muscle burns more than fat as you carry out day-to-day tasks.
-The greater your muscle-fat ratio, the more calories you burn even when you're standing still.
+Although cardio burns a lot of calories while you do it, weight training builds muscle which burns more than fat as you go about your day.
+The more muscle mass you have, the more calories you'll burn even when not working out.

-Weight training may seem daunting, but you don’t have to join a gym right now.
-There are so many weight exercises you can do at home with simple bits of equipment from dumbbells to kettlebells, and balls to ropes.
+Resistance training may seem scary if you're doing it for the first time, especially in the gym when the area's dominated by serious lifters, but you don’t have to start adding big plates to the bar right now.
+There's plenty of ways to get started at home with smaller weights such as dumbbells, kettlebells and even medicine balls.

-We’re not going to cover all the exercises you can do with weights here, so why not pick the body part you want to start burning fat from and toning up, and check out one of our guides below.
+We’re not going to list every single lifting exercise, so why not pick the body part you want to start toning up and check out some of our muscle-building how-tos.
 One you've done that, grab one of the best dumbbell sets on the market.
 They're not just for arms: you can use a dumbbell to work your core, shoulders, and even your legs with combination movements.
 Once you're comfortable in your own home, you can move on to more advanced equipment at the gym.

 York Fitness 20 kg Cast Iron Spinlock Dumbbell | now £54.99 from Amazon